 ✅ Adding the keyword “buy second hand bicycles” in exact match is what you need.

-✅ Or try adding “second hand bicycles” as phrase match.
+✅ Or try adding “second hand bicycles” as a phrase match.

-As seen in above example, understanding your target audience is crucial.
-If you chose the keyword “buy bicycles,” you would probably spend half of your advertising budget on meaningless clicks without conversions.
-Hypothetically, maybe %80 of people searching “buy bicycles” is looking for brand new ones, which you don’t sell.
+As seen in the above example, understanding your target audience is crucial.
+If you chose the keyword “buy bicycles”, you would probably spend half of your advertising budget on meaningless clicks without conversions.
+Hypothetically, maybe %80 of people searching “buy bicycles” are looking for brand-new ones, which you don’t sell.
 A simple mistake can lead to thousands of dollars wasted.

 In any type of industry, choosing the right keywords (also negative keywords) is the backbone of PPC strategies.
 Below, you’ll see some critical aspects to consider when developing your keyword strategy for PPC.